HeidiHamilton/MECH105_ALGORITHMS/Bisection/README.md

 Outputs produced:
 - An estimate of the root of the function within the given interval that satisfies the specified tolerance.

-**This algorithm can be used to solve for the root of the given function.**
+**This algorithm can be used to solve for the root of the given function.
+It can be used to find the root of the function f(x) = x^3 - 2x - 5 within the interval [2, 3].
+We use the bisection method to find a value of x that makes f(x) equal to zero within this interval.**